yashumayank/FastNeo/README.md

 # FastNeo
-This tool has been developed to detect known human neoepitopes and gene fusions in the stranded bulk RNA-seq data.
-It is especially suited for the data from cell-free RNA, which is usually fragmented and has higher noise.
-It supports detection of neoepitopes characterised in IEDB (https://www.iedb.org) and TSNAdb (http://biopharm.zju.edu.cn/), and neoepitopes produced via gene fusion events described in ChimerKB and ChimerPub (https://www.kobic.re.kr/chimerdb/chimerkb).
-The neoepitopes and fusions, and their corresponding nullomers are listed in the files provided in the nullomer_lists folder.
+FastNeo detects known human neoepitopes and gene fusions in the stranded bulk RNA-seq data.
+It is especially suited for the cell-free RNA data with short fragmented sequences and low allele coverage.
+FastNeo detects known neoepitopes that are characterised in IEDB (https://www.iedb.org) and TSNAdb (http://biopharm.zju.edu.cn/).
+It also detects neoepitopes produced via the gene fusion events described in ChimerKB and ChimerPub (https://www.kobic.re.kr/chimerdb/chimerkb).
+The neoepitopes, gene fusions, and corrresponding metadata are listed in the files provided in the nullomer_lists folder.

 #### RELEASE NOTES
 Release 0.1: First release as documented in the manuscript, https://doi.org/10.1101/2024.06.07.24308622